Exurb: United States

 These are based on published datasets.
 Alternative approaches include working with Oak Ridge National Laboratory LandScan data and GIS.

 Exurban areas incorporate a mix of rural development (e.g., farms and open space) and in places, suburban-style development (e.g., tracts of single-family homes, though usually on large lots).
 In long-settled areas, such as the U.S. Northeast megalopolis, exurban areas incorporate pre-existing towns, villages and smaller cities, as well as strips of older single-family homes built along pre-existing roads that connected the older population centers of what was once a rural area.

-The Brookings Institution listed exurban counties, defined as having at least 20% of their residents in exurban Census tracts.
+The Brookings Institution listed exurban counties, defined as having at least 20% of their residents in exurban Census tract.